isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 Please click <a href="https://www.moh.gov.sg/covid-19-phase-advisory" target="_blank">here</a> for the latest public health measures and <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">here</a> for the Ministy of Health's FAQs on these measures.

 #### 8. I was diagnosed with COVID-19 and have since recovered.
 I have been administered <u>only one vaccine dose</u> of a typically two-dose regimen.
-Am I eligible to travel under the VTL (Air)?
+Do I fulfill the vaccination requirement?

 Yes, if the date of your vaccine dose is: